tobi-cat/transcriptwork/_videos/J1Qhuu9iJ-s.md

 <compare>
 <james {% include timecode %}>

-Next is *The Life and Death of Marsha P. Johnson* which goes into Slay it's a fantastic documentary about Marsha P. Johnson there should be like an actual Hollywood movie about her at this point but there still isn't it is absolutely worth watching because the history is so important to know because there are so many figures in what we call the gay rights movement who were actually trans women and we give them no credit and it is just huge like trans erasure by not giving these women credit for the things that they did and also again kind of doing *The Danish Girl* thing by saying like oh you know men fought for the gay rights and then you see Marsha P. Johnson and you think oh maybe that's a drag queen no Marsha P. Johnson was a woman that's why I think everyone needs to watch this documentary
+Next is *The Life and Death of Marsha P. Johnson* which goes into Slay.
+It's a fantastic documentary about Marsha P. Johnson - there should be like an actual Hollywood movie about her at this point, but there still isn't.
+It is absolutely worth watching because the history is so important to know because there are so many figures in what we call the gay rights movement who were actually trans women and we give them no credit and it is just huge like trans erasure by not giving these women credit for the things that they did and also again kind of doing *The Danish Girl* thing by saying like, "oh, you know, men fought for the gay rights" and then you see Marsha P. Johnson and you think, "oh, maybe that's a drag queen."
+No, Marsha P. Johnson was a woman, that's why I think everyone needs to watch this documentary.

 </james>
 <comment>

 The movie's actual title is *The Death and Life of Marsha P. Johnson*, because it is focused on an investigation of her death.
 Also, Marsha P. Johnson *was* a drag queen, as well as trans/gender non-conforming.
+And in the gay liberation movement there were also many lesbian, bisexual, and butch women, alongside people who might have identified as transmasculine today.
+I really wish Storme DeLarverie's role in Stonewall and other gay rights activism was more recognized.
+There is a short film about her, though it's not at all well known or accessible.

 </comment>
 <from></from>